Hosting & Sanctioning Events with the USRA

-The United States Rafting Association is the national governing body for whitewater raft racing in the United States, operating in alignment with the United Rafting Federation (URF).
-The USRA sanctions events at three tiers, each with its own pathway and requirements.
+The USRA is the national governing body for whitewater raft racing in the United States, operating in alignment with the United Rafting Federation.
+Events are sanctioned at three tiers — each with its own pathway and requirements.
 Whether you are developing a new race, renewing a recurring event, or seeking championship status, the steps below outline how to engage with the USRA.

 If you are developing a new raft race and seeking USRA support or sanction, submit the following to info@usaraftassociation.com.
 The USRA will respond with a recommended sanctioning tier and next steps.